Lok-Chi Chan's philosophy website

 Official profile at National Taiwan University:

-See some posters of my recent activities here:
+See some posters of his recent activities here:

-Access my Chinese translation of Schellenberg's classic book, supported by an international awarded grant, here:
+Access his Chinese translation of J.L.
+Schellenberg's classic book on divine hiddenness, supported by an international awarded grant, here:

 Professional services: